rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 -   An imbalance of priorities.
 -   Quotation about a weekend simply dull Summit Fever

+- It has been said that a typical backcountry skier is a 27-year-old male (forgot where I read that).
+I’d go even further to say that they are also likely an engineer.

+- I’ve now met a few ski guides who have largely abandoned recreational ski touring.
+One remarked that he had “skied more than enough powder for the rest of [his] life.”

+ Now, I live in a town rampant with many who have a similar Peter Pan syndrome.

 Essay time.
-This one is for anyone who has spent years chasing a dream but isn’t sure where exactly it will take them.
+This one is for anyone who has spent years chasing a dream but wasn’t sure where exactly where it would take them.
 Enjoy!